ephbaum/EphWordsBlog/src/content/blog/2023-10-01-2023-week-39-radical-transparency.md

 Since it does no good to dwell on these awful things that outside of my control and instead I try to focus on the positives and the things that are within my control.

-> "You can do anything, but you can't do everything"
+> You can do anything, but you can't do everything

 To that end I'm trying to engage more in my community, give back where I can, and generally do good.